 Accentuate the positive in your job

 Find the good in what you are doing in your current job.
 It all cannot be bad.
-There has to be some positive parts about your current job.
+There have to be some positive parts about your current job.
 If you find those and latch onto them, then accentuating the positive aspects will make whatever time you have left in your job much more bearable.

 Look for the positive people around you